 On November 1, 2019, the department applied for a renewal of the state’s PDG B-5.
 On December 18, 2019, the department was notified of a $33 million grant award by the U.S. Department of Health and Human Services and the Department of Education for a renewal of Alabama’s PDG B-5 initiative over the next three years.

-With the support of a PDG B-5 renewal grant, Alabama will continue longstanding efforts to expand access to high quality early childhood care and education for all children.
-The renewal grant will build upon the successes of the nationally-recognized First Class Pre-K, First Teacher Home Visiting, and Pre-K – 3rd Grade Integrated Approach to Early Learning (P-3) programs as well as promote Alabama’s Born Ready movement, to inspire and empower every parent and to ensure every child reaches their greatest potential.
+With the support of a PDG B-5 renewal grant, Alabama will continue longstanding efforts to expand access to high-quality early childhood care and education for all children.
+The renewal grant will build upon the successes of the nationally-recognized First Class Pre-K, First Teacher Home Visiting, and Pre-K–3rd Grade Integrated Approach to Early Learning (P-3) programs, as well as promote Alabama’s Born Ready movement, to inspire and empower every parent and ensure every child reaches their greatest potential.